NiagaChain/wallet-faq/src/faq/en/dexes-swaps/which-dexes-supported-in-unstoppable.md

-# Which DEXes are supported in Unstoppable?
+# Which DEXes are supported in Coinclass?

-Unstoppable wallet currently supports the following decentralized exchanges:
+Coinclass wallet currently supports the following decentralized exchanges:

 - [Uniswap](https://uniswap.org)